daffl/uberclass/readme.md

 Inheritance
 -----------

 When a class is extended, all static and prototype properties are available on the new class.
 If you overwrite a function, you can call the base class's function by calling this._super.
 Lets create a SeaMonster class.
 SeaMonsters are less efficient at eating small children, but more powerful fighters.

-	var SeaMonster = Monster.extend(
+	Monster.extend('SeaMonster',
 	{
 		eat : function(smallChildren)
 		{